Admissions Frequently Asked Questions (FAQs)

 Does Marshall have a diverse, inclusive student body?

 Yes.
 Marshall is diverse and inclusive in a number of ways.
-Approximately 20% of Marshall students are members of a racial or ethnic minority.
-In fact, the most recent data available from the Minnesota Department of Education (2009-2010) demonstrates that Marshall has Duluth’s most inclusive high school.
+Approximately 15-20% of Marshall students are members of underrepresented communities.
 Marshall awards financial aid to approximately 40% of students.

 How often is physical education class?